 Typically, eKYC is used by banks or agents providing utility connections or similar services to customers.

 Any organization or agent who wishes to confirm the identity of a potential customer can make use of the eKYC.

-The customer can simply use his/her Aadhaar card and no other document.
+The customer can simply use his/her Aadhar card and no other document.
 This saves the hassle of having to carry a bunch of docs and eliminates the need for in-person verification.

 When a customer approaches an agent/institution with a service request, identity verification of the customer is the first step.

-To make things much clear, let’s consider the example of a man who wishes to open a new bank account with a nationalised bank.
+To make things much clear, let’s consider the example of a man who wishes to open a new bank account with a nationalized bank.

 Now, the conventional procedure would require him to carry necessary documents to prove his identity and address, and also a minimum amount of cash required to open an account.

-- Customer produces his Aadhaar card before the bank official.
+- The customer produces his Aadhar card before the bank official.
 The official takes note of the Aadhaar number.

 - A biometric scanner captures the potential customer’s fingerprint or retinal image, though fingerprint is the popular choice.
 Mobile OTP based authentication methods are also made available now.

 - Once the device reads the biometric, the value is communicated to UIDAI via secure servers.